juanluispaz/ts-sql-query/docs/queries/dynamic-queries.md

 The `fieldsToPick` object defines all the properties that will be included, and the value is a boolean that tells if that property must be included or not.

-The utility function `dynamicPick` from `ts-sql-query/dynamicCondition` allows to you pick the fields from an object.
+The utility function `dynamicPick` from `ts-sql-query/dynamicCondition` allows you to pick the fields from an object.
 This function returns a copy of the object received as the first argument with the properties with the same name and value `true` in the object received as the second argument.
-Optionally, you can include a list of the properties that always will be included as the third argument.
+Optionally, you can include a list of the properties that will always be included as the third argument, but it is better if you include them directly in the select, as shown in the example.

 The type `DynamicPick<Type, Mandatory>` from `ts-sql-query/dynamicCondition` allows you to define a type expected for the object `fieldsToPick` where the first generic argument is the type to transform.
 Optionally you can provide a second generic argument with the name of the mandatories properties joined with `|`.
 Example: `DynamicPick<MyType, 'prop1' | 'prop2'>`.